yellowflashofleaf/MCQ23/README.md

 `sudo sh get-docker.sh`

 ### Installation
-- Clone the repo `git clone https://github.com/PICT-ACM-Student-Chapter/nextjs-boilerplate.git`
+- Clone the repo `git clone https://github.com/PICT-ACM-Student-Chapter/MCQ-Client.git`
-- Change the current directory to the template `cd nextjs-boilerplate`
+- Change the current directory to the template `cd MCQ-Client`
 #### Development Environment
 - To get started with development first build the dev containers using the following command `docker-compose -f docker-compose.dev.yml build`
 - The env file being used for development is called `.env.dev`